domci/domci.github.io/_posts/2019-05-14-immoscout-scraper.md

 It uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to parse and extract the data we are after and combines it into a DataFrame.

-So much for setting everything up.
-Now we start scraping.
+Thats the setup.
+Now we can start scraping.

 ## The Scraping Process